 A negative result means that at the time of the test there were no detectable cancer cells circulating in your blood.
 It does not mean that you will never develop cancer.
 It does not mean that you do not have any type of cancer not covered by the test.

 Are there any restrictions on who can take this test?

-We have certain clinical requirements that you must fulfil in order to be eligible to take this blood test for breast cancer detection.
+We have certain clinical requirements that you must fulfil in order to be eligible to take this blood test.
 You will need to complete an online form when you checkout to confirm these and they will be checked during a pre-assessment call with a medical professional.

 To take this test you must:

-- Be 40 years of age or older.
+- Be 40 years of age or older and female.

 - Not have any symptoms of cancer currently.
 If you have suspected symptoms, you should visit your GP urgently.

 - Not have any clinical or radiological suspicion of cancer currently.